 - Use a large bowl - your cream will double in size and there will be some splashing while you mix your cream.

+How long does lemon mousse last?
 Even though mousse seems delicate, it will keep for 4-5 days in the refrigerator and hold its shape and texture.
 However, I recommend serving it within 1-2 days for a party.

+What toppings can I add to mousse?
 If you'd like to add a topping, a dollop of whipped cream, lemon zest, or a crumbled vanilla wafer are perfect additions.

 - 2 cups (454 g) heavy cream